 - Add the creole seasoning and mix well, continuing to sauté.

 - Mix in the cooked rice and blend well to incorporate all the ingredients.
 Taste and add kosher salt and ground black pepper to taste.
-Mix in the parsley and remaining green onions and cook on low another few minutes uncovered until all the liquid is absorbed.
+Mix in the parsley and remaining green onions and cook on low for another few minutes uncovered until all the liquid is absorbed.

 - Sprinkle some of the reserved green onions on top when served.